International Applicants

 STEM OPT Eligibility

 Our Biostatistics, Environmental Health Sciences, Epidemiology, and Nutritional Sciences programs are STEM OPT eligible.
-However, our Health Management and Policy and Health Behavior and Health Education programs are not STEM OPT eligible.
+However, our Health Management and Policy and Health Behavior & Health Equity programs are not STEM OPT eligible.

 To learn more, view a full list of the U.S. Department of Homeland Security STEM OPT eligible degree programs or visit our International Center.